 Norwegian Escape cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9677076, owned by the Norwegian Cruise Line Holdings company.
-Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), shore excursion incidents, machinery malfunctions.
+Among the unfortunate events at sea are crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion incidents, machinery malfunctions.

 Here you can also track Norwegian Escape position at sea.using the AIS live ships tracker of VesselFinder.
 The 165,300-ton 5200-passenger NCL cruise ship Escape was built in 2015 by the Meyer Werft shipbuilding company in Germany.